foliant-docs/docs/src/tutorials/preprocessor/generator.md

 1. The number of words in the sentence is determined by the `num_words` parameter with a sensible default of 7 words.
 2. Creating a generator which will yield a new word required number of times.
 3. Joining the generated words into a single string, separated by spaces.
-We are also making the first word capitalized for our sentence.
+We are also making the first word capitalized in our sentence.

 A quick test to make sure it works